MAT496-Monsoon2025-SNU/rohitjg-langsmith-MAT496/README.md

 Learnt how to use pull_prompt() to retreve existing prompts from langsmith hub, also used .invoke to fill in template variables with actual values.
 We also learnt how to convert langchain prompts to openai format with convert_prompt_to_openai_format(), also learnt how to push prompt using .push_prompt()

 What's Changed: Did theme transformation, to the arduino/electronics expert, while also creatign a prompt specifically for this in prompt playground langsmith UI.

+## Video 3 - Prompt Engineering Lifecycle

+Learnt a complete RAG implementation with LangSmith tracing, showing how to create datasets, prompt engineering, build vector stores, and implement proper observability for LLM applications.

+What's Changes: Enhanced the RAG testing from single question to multi query evaluation with performance metrics with response time and no of words.